 Two ladies going out for Bingo and dinner

-Watching all the hooligans having fun swimming, dancing, and partying in the pool with not a care in the world did remind me of the “good old days”, but feeling my daughter’s hand in mine as we walked, I wouldn’t change a thing in the world.
+Watching all the hooligans having fun swimming, dancing, and partying in the pool without a care in the world did remind me of the “good old days”, but feeling my daughter’s hand in mine as we walked, I wouldn’t change a thing in the world.

 With the exception of dinner, it was a really good day.
 My challenge at the moment is trying to get my daughter to sleep whilst I potter around in the same room.
 She just asked me why I ate her.
 I told her I didn’t eat her.
 She followed up by asking me how she got in my tummy when she was a baby then.
 Never a dull moment around here.